 Adding traditional textures and materials

 Adding textures and materials that are frequently associated with traditional design is one way to incorporate those elements into your home.
 Think about incorporating elements like exposed brick, raw wood, or stone.
 These materials can give your house a timeless appearance by adding texture and warmth.
+Nowadays, you can achieve the look of stone or brick easily, and without the mortar and mess, by using faux brick veneer.
 If you have windows that fit with the traditional design of the hoke, you could opt for replacements that are in keeping with the original style, adding a modern solution while retaining the traditional style.
 There are companies that offer sash window replacement services that can do that.

 Incorporating vintage or antique furniture

 Furniture that is old or antique can give your house personality and charm.
-Think about including a vintage or antique item in your home’s decor, like a grandfather clock or a wooden chest.
-In order to add interest and depth to the overall design, vintage or antique furniture can also act as the room’s focal point.
+Think about including a vintage or antique item in your home’s decor, like a grandfather clock, wooden chest, or even one of these antique tables.
+To add interest and depth to the overall design, vintage or antique furniture can also act as the room’s focal point.
+For example, for a striking feature take a look at antique fire surrounds , which can immediately give your home an authentic look.
+Another added benefit of choosing antique furniture is that it’s sure to be of better quality and will last longer than most modern-day flatpack furniture.

 Incorporating traditional patterns and prints